 Below are additional examples of investment activity in several regions:

-• IN NORTH CAROLINA, over 80 loans ranging from $500 to $25,000, and totaling to more than $710,000, have been made to 30 small food enterprises, from beekeepers to small farmers, from a food coop to an organic cotton clothing maker.
+IN NORTH CAROLINA, more than 145 loans ranging from $500 to $25,000, and totaling more than $1.2 million, have been made to over 60 small food enterprises, from beekeepers to small farmers, from a food co-op to an organic cotton clothing maker.

 IN COLORADO, investment clubs have been formed in Boulder, Denver, Fort Collins and Aspen.
 The 27 members of the Boulder club have made eight loans totaling $81,000 to such companies as LoCo Foods, Urban Farm Co., De La Chiva Goat Dairy and Ozuké Pickled Things.

 IN NEW YORK, Slow Money members invested $25,000 in one of the largest organic rooftop gardens in the U.S., the Brooklyn Grange, which grows over 50,000 lbs. of produce per year.